 Dr Mitton has a PhD from the London School of Economics.
 Her MSc is from Wolfson College, University of Oxford, and is in The Social History of Medicine.
 Her BA is from Somerville College, University of Oxford, and is in Philosophy, Politics and Economics.

 Dr Mitton's research interests are in the field of social inequalities in the UK from a social policy perspective.
 Her specialist areas of expertise are ethnicity and poverty studies.
 She has a particular interest in analysing very large-scale surveys, such as the Family Resources Survey and the Labour Force Survey.

-Dr Mitton teaches on the welfare state in Britain and on social inequalities at undergraduate level.
+Dr Mitton also teaches undergraduate modules on the welfare state in the UK and on social inequalities in the UK.

 Dr Mitton's current research students are:

 Dr Mitton is co-editor of the fourth edition of 'Social Policy', a major textbook from Oxford University Press.

 In 2013-14, Dr Mitton participated in the Leadership Foundation for Higher Education Aurora Programme